Raaji27/FaceDetectionImpelementation/README.md

 # FaceDetectionImpelementation
-A basic program to implement Face Detection API using JavaScript.
+A basic program to implement Face Detection API using JavaScript.<br>
 It implements Using APIs.